UAB Blazers men's basketball statistical leaders

 The UAB Blazers men's basketball statistical leaders are individual statistical leaders of the UAB Blazers men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Blazers represent the University of Alabama at Birmingham in the NCAA's Conference USA.
+The Blazers represent the University of Alabama at Birmingham in the NCAA's American Athletic Conference.

 UAB began competing in intercollegiate basketball in 1978.
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but UAB's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.